Bitrate2001/InstaLiker/README.md

 # InstaLiker
 A simple instagram liker bot.
 For now the only one function that InstaLiker offer is to like posts on the explore section.
+This plugin has been made because I discover that instagram reward a lot the "active users", it means that if you put a lot of likes you will grow faster.

 The bot offer also a ban protection, for avoid been banned or shadowbanned from IG

+<b>Important:</b> Don't set more than 600/700 likes per day, consider that in theory Instagram allows about from 700 to 1000 likes per day.

-<i>For the selenium hider plugin I have to thanks InstaPy.</i>
+<i>For the selenium hider plugin I have to thanks InstaPy project.</i>

 # Install steps
 <ol>